equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 > We use [Judoscale](https://elements.heroku.com/addons/judoscale) so the dyno number was back to 0 by the morning.

 Again this is very specific to our setup.
 Your setup will be different.
 You need to monitor and adjust accordingly.
 Also our DB was not under heavy load during the night.
-If you have a lot of other apps using the same DB you need to be more careful.
+If you have a lot of usage on your DB you need to be more careful.

 ### Credits